githubharsha1103/anonymous-chatbot/README.md

 ## Template Repository

-This project was created using the following template repo: [Telegraf Bot Template](https://github.com/sea-deep/telegraf-bot-template).
+This project was created using the following template repo: [Telegram Bot Template](https://github.com/sea-deep/telegram-bot-template).

 ## License